 What will I be doing?

-Administrators handle the essential day-to-day tasks that allow the Parliament to function.
-There are about 100 administrator roles at Holyrood and these jobs are crucial to the running of the Parliament, taking care of details and making sure that things get done.
-Without them, information would be hard to find, meetings would be missed and we’d all be less productive!
+Administrators deal with the essential day-to-day tasks that enable the Parliament to function.
+There are about 100 administrator roles at Holyrood and these jobs are crucial to the running of the Parliament, taking care of details and making sure that things get done!
+During your apprenticeship you’ll:

 - work in in teams with different colleagues and customers, meeting new people from across the Parliament

 - have busy and varied days: organising and making arrangements, writing to people, on the phone, using online and digital technology

 - support and help colleagues and customers, including MSPs

 - gain specialist knowledge about what your team does, and help you think about future career paths